saurabh2086/Learning-Scala/README.md

 # Learning-Scala
-This is SOlutions for book learning scala
+These are Solutions for the book learning scala